-The District has conservatively forecasted medical insurance cost increases for the proposed budget year to the high range allowed under the union contract.
+The District has conservatively forecasted medical insurance cost increases for the proposed budget year near to the high range allowed under the prior union contract.
 All non-union and most union employees contribute to their monthly health insurance premium costs and are partners in our ongoing attention to the cost of healthcare.

-For line personnel, the District has budgeted a blended contribution rate for the Oregon Public Employee's Retirement System of 22.68% for the first year of the 2017-19 biennium (including 6% mandatory employee contributions), based on the blend of contribution rates paid on behalf of each employee in the various PERS plans.
+For line personnel, the District has budgeted a blended contribution rate for the Oregon Public Employee's Retirement System of 24.61% for the second year of the 2017-19 biennium (including 6% mandatory employee contributions), based on the blend of contribution rates paid on behalf of each employee in the various PERS plans.
 Because line personnel are regularly reassigned to fill the District's constant staffing model, the District budgets salaries at top step for union personnel and utilizes blended rates for benefits.
 For non-union personnel - who generally remain in one department - salaries and benefits are budgeted at expected actual rates.
-The 2017-19 PERS rates were set actuarially, after the completion of the December 31, 2015 actuarial valuation to set rates for the biennium 2017-19.
-Rate increases were limited to the maximum of the rate collar this biennium and significant rate increases are expected for at least the next two to three biennia of rate cycles.
-Upward pressure on PERS rates also occurred from the PERS Board reducing the assumed investment earnings rate of its investments to 7.5% effective January 1, 2016 and the regular adoption of updated demographic factors including merit raises of employee groups and longer life expectancy.
-The District's budget for 2017-18 reflects the published rates for non-line personnel and blended budgeted rate for line personnel staffing response units.
-The District will utilize PERS rate reserve funds set aside in prior years in order to smooth budgeted PERS rate increases.
-Future District financial forecasts include the effects of expected rate increases.
+The 2017-19 PERS rates were set actuarially, after the completion of the December 31, 2015, actuarial valuation to set rates for the biennium 2017-19.
+Rate increases were limited to the maximum of the rate collar this biennia and significant rate increases are expected for at least the next two to three biennia of rate cycles.
+Upward pressure on PERS rates also occurred from the PERS Board reducing the assumed investment earnings rate of its investments to 7.5% effective January 1, 2016, and the regular adoption of updated demographic factors, including merit raises of employee groups and longer life expectancy.
+This will continue with the 2019-21 rates that will be set from the December 31, 2017, actuarial valuation and will include a reduction in the assumed earnings rate to 7.2%.
+The District's budget for 2018-19 reflects the published rates for non-line personnel and blended budgeted rate for line personnel staffing response units.
+The District will utilize PERS rate reserve funds set aside in prior years in order to smooth forecasted future PERS rate increases.
+Future District financial forecasts include the effects of expected rate increases and use of the PERS rate reserve funds the first year of each biennia of rate increases.